eerimoq/textparser/README.rst

 bytes `JSON file`_.

 NOTE: The parsers are not necessarily optimized for speed.
 Optimizing them will likely affect the measurements.
+Also, the structure of the resulting parse trees varies and additional processing may be required to make them fit the user application.

 .. code-block:: text